 Solo practitioners in purely cash-pay practices who do not accept insurance are generally exempt from payer credentialing, though facility-based credentialing requirements may still apply.

-Step 2: Complete CAQH ProView Profile
+Step 2: Complete Your CAQH ProView Profile

 The Council for Affordable Quality Healthcare (CAQH) ProView is a universal credentialing database used by most commercial payers and many state Medicaid programs.
 Completing your CAQH profile is typically the first formal step in the credentialing process.